shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [make this relate to fishers hat somehow, or have it give them the idea to also turn fisher into a wolf]

 [maybe about telling a story about himself]

+[rewrite this]

+“Anyway, the cat army is invading soon.”
+Fisher said.

+“It’s been coming for a while.”
+Ersatzica nodded.

+“No, I mean really soon.
+Like within the next week.”

+“They won’t get past our defenses.”

+“It’s a whole army, Ersie.
+They outnumber your village 100 to 1.”

+“They need my help.”

+“Yes.”

+“Wait, why are you telling me this?”

+“You should run.
+Or stay away.
+Or they’ll kill you all.
+They want to wipe out the entire village.
+Like you wiped out our outpost.”
+The way he said sounded like it was directed at her.

+“Oh, you saw that?”

+“I know you helped them wipe us out.”

+“I was just following orders.”

+“No, you were leading the pack.
+You played the drums of Retriyoan, and you ensured their victory.”

+“I… I didn’t mean to harm you, Fisher.
+I-I was going to warn you, but I didn’t know they were going to do this, and they sprang this on me, and I didn’t have time to warn you—”

+“Save it.
+You showed who you’re loyal to.
+And now, I’m showing you who I’m loyal to.”

+“But what about us?”

+“There is no ‘us’.”

+“But we kissed!”

+“You came onto me, I just went along with it so Majestra could get your wolf skin.”

+“You mean…”

+“Yes, and she’s pretending to be you right now.”

+Ersatzica’s mouth dropped in shock.
+“Was it ever real?
+Didn’t you ever have feelings for me?”

+“No, I—” Fisher’s fist clenched and he looked away.
+“Look, Ersie, it doesn’t matter.
+You have to go.”

+“I thought we were happy.”
+Ersie turned away and ran.
+She found a tree to sit under and buried her face in her knees, pouring tears over them.

+[Majestra interacting with muddy, or ersie coming back to wolf village]